 (a) An order to evacuate has been given by the attendant or the entry supervisor;

 (b) The entrant recognizes any sign or symptom of exposure to a dangerous situation;

 (c) The entrant detects a prohibited condition; or

 (d) An evacuation alarm is activated.

-Persons authorized to perform duties as attendant shall be responsible for and receive training in the following:
+d.
+Authorized attendants shall be responsible for and receive training in the following:

 (2) Awareness of possible behavioral effects of hazard exposure in authorized entrants;